Vietnamese Coffee Culture

-In addition to sweetened condensed milk, Vietnamese coffee drinkers also add eggs and yogurt to their coffee, for an undeniably unique coffee experience.
+In addition to sweetened condensed milk, the Vietnamese coffee shops will also add eggs and yogurt to their coffee, for an undeniably unique coffee experience.
 Start with an egg white coffee, which is simply whipped egg whites stirred into your coffee.
 Once you have adjusted to eggs in your coffee, try yogurt.
 Dollops of yogurt in hot or cold coffee is another Vietnamese specialty drink.
 While sweetened condensed milk may still be the favorite aspect of Vietnamese coffee, there are so many ways to enjoy a cup of coffee and Vietnamese Iced Coffee is a real treat!

 HOW TO MAKE VIETNAMESE COFFEE

 INGREDIENTS3 tablespoons ground coffee